topepo/caret/RegressionTests/test_results/svmRadialSigma.md

-Random k-Nearest Neighbors with Feature Selection (`rknnBel`)
+Support Vector Machines with Radial Basis Function Kernel (`svmRadialSigma`)
  =====

 There are regression tests to compare model results between different versions of `caret` and the individual packages.
 These test evaluate whether consistent results can be obtained.
-The code used to generate the objects that are compared can be found [here](https://github.com/topepo/caret/blob/master/RegressionTests/Code/rknnBel.R).
+The code used to generate the objects that are compared can be found [here](https://github.com/topepo/caret/blob/master/RegressionTests/Code/svmRadialSigma.R).

 Testing Information:
 ---------